dmgottlieb/ladder-sim/readme.md

 A script for numerically simulating outcomes on the Hearthstone competitive play ladder.
 I built this to explore whether we can learn anything about skill variations in Hearthstone using only the distribution of ladder ranks.
+The theory is discussed briefly under "how it works," below.

 ## How to use